 A project can not be well planned without full specifications or requirements.
-Therefore, it’s your duty as a project owner to sleep on the requirements and ensure that it tallies with your project vision without ambiguity, omission, or the possibility of frequent future changes.
-Consequently, if your requirements are misunderstood or have a missing part, it can affect the timing of the project or cause it to fail.
+Therefore, it’s important to sleep on the requirements and ensure that it tallies with your project vision without ambiguity, omission, or the possibility of frequent future changes.
+Consequently, if your requirements are misunderstood or have a missing part.
+It can affect the timing or even cause a project to fail.

-Poor project requirements or changes in specifications call for clarity from the project owner, this in return results in loss of time.
+Poor project requirements or changes in specifications call for clarity from the product owner; this, in return, results in loss of time.
 However, if the need for clarification arises, encourage the development team to fizzle out all ambiguity with you.
 Furthermore, your clarification will stop the software developers from second-guessing your intentions.

 Expressing clarity will save you from unnecessary software project delays and having to re-do the errors from misunderstanding.

 “If I had 8 hours to chop down a tree, I would spend 6 hours sharpening my ax.”

 Anything worth doing is worth doing well.
 This saying applies to the planning stage of any software development project.
 No doubt that planning requires expertise and lots of experience in development and non-development tasks.

 You can call it the art of getting ready.
 For example, your designs and other vital instruments should be set and handy before coding starts.